3,683 days. Still going.

 Mile 0 – The beginning of the Alaska Highway at Dawson Creek, British Columbia

 Built for war, this 1,187 mile (1,910 km) road opened to the public in 1948.
-Since then, driving to Alaska is a surefire epochal adventure for any traveller who is up for a dense narrative with beaucoup twists and turns.
+Since then, driving to Alaska is a surefire epochal adventure for any traveler who is up for a dense narrative with beaucoup twists and turns.

 alaska highway